Poland's Wedding to the Sea: Kołobrzeg (Kolberg)

 The first Soviet units arrived at the western suburbs of Kołobrzeg (Kolberg) on 4 March 1945.
 The Battle of Kołobrzeg began on the same day.
 By 17 March the Germans were pushed back to the beach and the sea, and on the night of 17-18 March the defenders of the city decided to abandon their lines, and evacuate most units to Swinemünde.
 The ceremony took place on 18 March in the evening.
 Polish historian Pawel Pawlowski, manager of the Museum of Polish Weapons at Kołobrzeg says that the town was chosen for the main 1945 Wedding to the Sea due to its symbolic importance, as the Germans turned it into a fortress (Festung Kolberg).
 Furthermore, Nazi propaganda turned the 1807 Siege of Kolberg into a myth, making an expensive film about it.

 The decision about the main Kołobrzeg ceremony was taken on 18 March in the morning, after the hostilities had ended.
 On the same day in the evening, soldiers of the 7th Infantry Regiment of the First Polish Army were to take part in the wedding, which was organized by Colonel Piotr Jaroszewicz, who later became the Prime Minister of Poland.
 The ceremony began at 4 p.m.
 Central European Time, or at 6 p.m.
 Moscow Time, which was used by Soviet forces and Communist Polish troops.
 At this hour, some 200-300 soldiers of the 7th Regiment stood by the ruins of a fort near the entrance to the Port of Kołobrzeg.
 Specially constructed stand was filled with political officers, while the nearby lighthouse was in ruins, blown up by German engineers.
 The evening was cloudy, and soon it became to get dark.
 The ceremony began with a Roman Catholic service, followed by the raising of the Polish national flag, followed by a speech by Major Stanislaw Russijan, commandant of the 7th Regiment.
-The orchestra played the Polish anthem, and another speech was given by Jaroszewicz, who said, among others things:
+The orchestra played the Polish anthem, and another speech was given by Jaroszewicz, who said, among other things:

 The ring was thrown into the sea by Corporal Franciszek Niewidziajlo, who himself was born in Kresy, near Zbaraz.
 Niewidziajlo also gave a speech, saying: "We have come here, to the Sea, after a hard and bloody effort.
 We see that our effort has not been wasted.
 We swear that we will never leave you.
 By throwing this ring into your waves, I am marrying you, because you have always been and always be ours".